 If you experience any of these reactions, it is best that you discontinue the practice immediately.
 These issues are more likely to present in those who are susceptible to psychosis or other forms of mental health conditions.
 If you have or think you have any mental health concerns, it is recommended that you consult your medical or mental health professional before beginning meditation.

-When you are just starting out with meditation, you should spend small amounts of time on the practice.
+When you are just starting with meditation, you should spend small amounts of time on the practice.
 Here are some tips to build a healthy practice of mindfulness meditation:

 - Practice your meditation as long as it feels natural and comfortable.
 Do not force it or try to spend too long.
-Starting off with 10-15 minutes is a good idea.
+Starting with 10-15 minutes is a good idea.

 - Most of us will find it hard to put aside distractions when we meditate.
 Don’t worry about this. thoughts come across your mind, they are all part of you.
 Observe them and allow them to pass without judgement